ibm-cloud-docs/cephaas/cluster-access.md

 To view cluster information:

-1. Open your Fusion as a Service deployment.
+1. Open your IBM Fusion as a service deployment.
 2. Click the **Clusters** page in the left navigation.
 3. In the cluster list, click the cluster name or select **View details** from the overflow menu (⋮).